xrdocs/design/_blogs/2023-05-16-service-assurance-a-guide-for-the-perplexed.md

 ### Embedded
 There are many reasons to take advantage of active probing capabilities built in to your routers.
 First of all, it's free!
 You've already paid for the device to forward traffic, so if it can also do active assurance, then by all means, try this first.
 Operationally, it's also a slam dunk.
 Whatever tools you use to manage your router config can also manage probe configuration.
 There are no new systems to manage or integrate.

 Embedded probes have a unique advantage in that they can test the internals of the network infrastructure.
 SR-PM, IOS XR's performance measurement toolkit, includes the capability to test link performance as well as end-to-end traffic engineering paths.
-This is something external probes simply can't do.
+Emerging measurement techniques like [Path Tracing](https://datatracker.ietf.org/doc/draft-filsfils-spring-path-tracing/) bring ECMP awareness to performance measurement.
+These are things external probes simply can't do.

 One common argument against embedded probes is performance.
 And that was certainly true in the past, when probes were punted to the RP for processing.
 If the punt path was congested, the probe would report poor performance when the actual datapath was fine.
 In modern systems, however, hardware timestamping ensures that the NPU stamps the probes in the datapath, giving a much more accurate measurement of network delay.
 In addition, many systems can support "hardware offload" which pushes the entire process of probe generation into the NPU, giving you a high fidelity measurement of the actual datapath and much higher performance than was possible in the past.
 So if you looked at IP-SLA a decade ago and dismissed it because of performance, you should take another look at modern implementations.